• Menu

 Step 1: Prepare Early and Utilize Campus Resources

 Please start early and give yourself plenty of time to apply.
-Priority will be given to students who meet the eligibility criteria (see below) and have done some advance preparation before submitting an application, including:
+Scholarships will be given to students who meet the eligibility criteria (see eligibility section below) and have done some advance preparation before submitting an application.
+Students must meet with at least one career coach, advisor, or internship coordinator before submitting an application.

-• meet with a UCSC Career Coach to explore internship and career options, prep for interviews, get resume feedback, etc.
+• Meet with a UCSC Career Coach to explore internship and career options, prep for interviews, get resume feedback, etc. Click here to schedule.

-• meet with an EOP counselor or peer advisor to develop a plan for student success and work out a summer budget
+• Meet with an EOP counselor or peer advisor to develop a plan for student success.
+Click here to schedule.

-• meet with an internship coordinator in your department, major, or field of interest, if available
+• Meet with an advisor or internship coordinator in your department, major, college, or field of interest, if available.
+Find department advisors here and college advisors here.

 Step 2: Find an Internship

-We strongly recommend not having additional summer jobs or taking summer classes while working at a full-time internship.
+Please note that we strongly recommend that students do not enroll in summer courses or work additional summer jobs while working at a full-time internship.

 Step 3: Submit your Application